aparajita/capacitor-dark-mode/README.md

 #### DarkModeGetter

-The type of your getter function.
+The type of your appearance getter function.

 <code>(): <a href="#darkmodegetterresult">DarkModeGetterResult</a> | Promise&lt;<a href="#darkmodegetterresult">DarkModeGetterResult</a>&gt;</code>

 #### DarkModeGetterResult

-Your getter function should return (directly or as a Promise) either:<br><br>- A <a href="#darkmodeappearance">DarkModeAppearance</a> to signify that is the appearance you want<br><br>- null or undefined to signify the system appearance should be used
+Your appearance getter function should return (directly or as a Promise) either:<br><br>- A <a href="#darkmodeappearance">DarkModeAppearance</a> to signify that is the appearance you want<br><br>- null or undefined to signify the system appearance should be used

 <code><a href="#darkmodeappearance">DarkModeAppearance</a> | null</code> |